I am reqularly asked,

 However the main way you will learn your coaching skills is by finding the best ICF accredited training school for you.
 And you would be well advised to do your homework on the various coach training schools.
 There are now over 250 “coaching schools” and more popping up each week.
 As of this writing, 44 are actually accredited by the ICF (International Coach Federation.)

 Be particularly wary of any school that is not ICF accredited.
 I have had many clients who have dropped a bundle on schools that gave them little value.
-(The ICF sets the highest standards of credentialing and accreditation in the profession.
-Any school with an ICF accredited coach training program has proven that it has the minimum content, number of hours, instructor qualifications, etc. so all of your training will count towards ICF certification down the road.)
+The ICF sets the highest standards of credentialing and accreditation in the profession.
+Any school with an ICF accredited coach training program has proven that it has the minimum content, number of hours, instructor qualifications, etc. so all of your training will count towards ICF certification down the road.

 Like any fast growing profession, coaching has a number of groups offering inferior coaching programs to the unsuspecting.
 Some of these programs are well packaged and well marketed.
 DO YOUR HOMEWORK.
 This even applies to those schools that are accredited by the ICF.
-ICF Accredited Coaching Schools They all have different philosophies, approaches, training styles, costs, etc. Some train in person, some do it over the phone.
+They all have different philosophies, approaches, training styles, costs, etc. Some train in person, some do it over the phone.
 Make sure you pick the right one for you.
 Having taken training from a number of schools, my personal preference is for those that train in person.
 (I took most of my training at www.thecoaches.com. ) I just found the experience of being immersed in coaching – learning a skill then breaking into pairs and practicing it, getting feedback, and learning the next skill – was a more powerful learning environment.

 This is where far too many new coaches drop the ball.
 If you want to be very successful as a coach, you will need to learn about the actual business of coaching.
-Here I am referring to the actual setting up, operating and especially MARKETING of your coaching practice.
+Here I am referring to the actual setting up, operating and especially MARKETING your coaching practice.

-In my opinion, many coaching schools do not do enough to educate and support coaches to succeed in the business of coaching.
-Many underplay the challenges of building a profitable coaching business.
+In my opinion, many coaching schools do no where near enough to educate and support coaches to succeed in the business of coaching.
+Many underplay the real challenges of building a profitable coaching business.
 Expect to put in a lot of time to find the best, most natural, cost effective and easiest way of sharing your coaching gifts with the world, profitably.
 (This is an area you will want to talk through with any mentor coach you may work with.)
 Even if you are strong in marketing, as coaching is a relatively new profession, some of the traditional ways of promoting your services may not work well.
 (Click for more specific tips and useful marketing info to help you build a successful practice.)

 How long does it take to become a Coach?

 Regarding timing, it is different for everyone.
-And like any new endeavor, the first few months will be slow.
+And like any new endeavor, the first few months will be very slow.
 Typically you will be spending 90% of your time learning to coach and doing your marketing.

 Some people have launched successful coaching practices with less than $5000 dollars.
 However, for most coaches; who want to do it right (i.e. get the best coach mentoring & training, set up a good home-office, marketing materials, web site, etc and thus stand the best chance of future success) you would be prudent to budget at least $12 – 15K for direct expenses over the first year.
 (Note- if you are not transitioning into coaching from some other income earning activity – that will continue to carry your lifestyle while you are becoming a coach – you will need to budget for all your ongoing personal and living expenses for at least a year.)